csci141/Labs/202440/Lab2/lab2.md

 1. Download [broken_calculator.py](broken_calculator.py)  and save it to your Lab2 folder.

 2. That file is incomplete.
-Only two lines of code have been written, which you are not allowed to edit.
+Only two lines of code have been written, labled *#DO NOT CHANGE THIS LINE *: Do not edit these lines!
 The rest are comments.
-Lines of code that say `# COMPLETE THE CODE` you will need to write.
+Lines of code that say `# TODO: COMPLETE THE CODE` you will need to write.
 Read the comments for each section to get a sense of what code you need to write.
-Also, the number of COMPLETE THE CODE comments in that file is how many lines of python code I (Scott) wrote in my solution.
+Also, the number of COMPLETE THE CODE comments in that file is how many lines of python code I (your professor) wrote in my solution.
 It's okay if your solution uses fewer lines of code, or more, but each block of code should accomplish what the comment above it specifies.

     **For the lines of code that you write, you are only allowed to use the `print` function, the assignment operator, and the following mathematical operators:**